-- Maintain open and consistent communication with employees, clarify misunderstandings, if appropriate, and make reasonable adjustments to address workplace problems and conflicts at the earliest opportunity. - When appropriate, attempt to resolve issues and concerns with employees prior to seeking support from OADR.
-As needed, consult with and seek support from OADR. - Ensure that manager's and supervisor's representative in the ADR process has authority to settle, and that no management or Agency official directly involved in the dispute serves as the person with settlement authority.

-Senior Executive Leadership

-- Support the ADR program by notifying all managers, supervisors, and employees of the ADR assistance available; the types of workplace disputes appropriate for ADR, and the procedures for bringing concerns to the attention of their supervisors or through this program. - Ensure that management's representative in the ADR process participates in good faith in mediation or other dispute resolution efforts and has authority to settle matters on behalf of the Agency. - Ensure employees at all levels receive ADR training.
+Employees Raise issues/concerns as early as possible and attempt to resolve them with other employee(s) or supervisor(s) prior to seeking support from OADR.
+Consult and seek information from OADR if the dispute cannot be resolved between the parties.
+Participate in good faith in mediation or other agreed-upon processes or efforts.
+Attend required ADR trainings.
+Managers and Supervisors Maintain open and consistent communication with employees, clarify misunderstandings, if appropriate, and make reasonable adjustments to address workplace problems and conflicts at the earliest opportunity.
+When appropriate, attempt to resolve issues and concerns with employees prior to seeking support from OADR.
+As needed, consult with and seek support from OADR.
+Ensure that the manager's and supervisor's representative in the ADR process has the authority to settle and that no management or Agency official directly involved in the dispute serves as the person with settlement authority.
+Participate in good faith in mediation or other agreed-upon processes or efforts.
+Attend required ADR training.
+Senior Executive Leadership Support the ADR program by notifying all managers, supervisors, and employees of the ADR assistance available; the types of workplace disputes appropriate for ADR, and the procedures for bringing concerns to the attention of their supervisors or through this program.
+Ensure that management's representative in the ADR process participates in good faith in mediation or other dispute resolution efforts and has the authority to settle matters on behalf of the Agency.
+Ensure employees at all levels receive ADR training.